-Non-Alcoholic Trustees
+Non-Alcoholic (Class A) Trustees

 A.A.'s debt to those who do not share our disease but willingly share our problems is immense, going back to the beginning.
-Bill W. wrote:

-'In the days when A.A. was unknown, it was the non-alcoholic Trustees who held up our hands before the public.
+Bill W. wrote: "In the days when A.A. was unknown, it was the non-alcoholic Trustees who held up our hands before the public.
 They supplied us with ideas. . ..
 They voluntarily spent hours on end, working side by side with us and among the grubbiest of details.
 They gave freely of their professional and financial wisdom.
 Now and then they helpfully mediated our difficulties."
 Written in 1966, those words hold true today.
 Non-alcoholic Trustees remain a rich source of wisdom and perspective, and since they need not maintain anonymity, they are available to appear in public on behalf of A.A.

-The ratio plan calls for seven nonalcoholic, each of whom may be elected to serve two consecutive three-year terms.
+The ratio plan calls for seven non-alcoholic, each of whom may be elected to serve two consecutive three-year terms.
 If necessary, the chair of the General Service Board - after approval by that board - can extend the term of a Class A Trustee by one additional term.
 The chair serves for no more than four consecutive years.

-Board members try to choose Class A Trustees from a variety of professional backgrounds, and the board has included doctors, lawyers, clergy, sociologists, businesspeople, and financial experts among its members.
-Whatever their backgrounds, the bylaws make one key provision for non-alcoholic Trustees: they "shall be persons who are not and have not been afflicted by the disease of alcoholism and who express a pro-found faith in the recovery program upon which the Fellowship of Alcoholics Anonymous is founded."
+Board members make an effort to choose Class A Trustees from a variety of professional backgrounds, and the board has included doctors, lawyers, clergy, sociologists, businesspeople, and financial experts among its members.
+Whatever their backgrounds, the bylaws make one key provision for non-alcoholic Trustees: they "shall be persons who are not and have not been afflicted by the disease of alcoholism and who express a profound faith in the recovery program upon which the Fellowship of Alcoholics Anonymous is founded."

-ELECTION PROCEDURE Class A Trustees are nominated and elected by the Board of Trustees as a whole, after an extensive search and interview process.
-This begins by asking current and past members of the Board, Delegates, and G.S.O.
+ELECTION PROCEDURE: Class A Trustees are nominated and elected by the Board of Trustees as a whole, after an extensive search and interview process.
+The process begins by asking current and past members of the Board, Delegates, and G.S.O.
 Committee Members to submit names and background information on potential non-alcoholic candidates.
 The list is narrowed down at a meeting of the Board of Trustees as a whole, (which acts as the Trustees Nominating Committee) and the best-qualified prospects are invited to a board meeting to meet all the members of the Board.
-The Board then elects by majority vote one person for each vacancy, and the name(s) (along with a résumé) goes to the Conference for ratification discussions a regional A.A. point of view and experience that is invaluable.
-Candidates for Regional Trustee are proposed by the Areas, either one candidate from each Area or, in some cases, a candidate is put forward by two or more Areas acting together.
+The Board then elects by majority vote one person for each vacancy, and the name(s) (along with a résumé) is presented to the Conference for ratification.